IBM/snap-and-translate/README.md

 * `cordova run android` error: Failure [INSTALL_FAILED_UPDATE_INCOMPATIBLE]

-> The `Calorie Counter` app is already installed on your phone and incompatible with the version you are now trying to run.
+> The `TranslateIt` app is already installed on your phone and incompatible with the version you are now trying to run.
 Uninstall the current version and try again.

 * `cordova run android` error: No target specified and no devices found, deploying to emulator